INTERNET RESOURCES FOR WRITERS:

 - TVwriter.com and WriteSafe contests: many winners of these contests have gone on to industry jobs.

-If you were at the Regulator panel this weekend, please feel free to post specific questions.
+If you were at the Write2Publish panel yesterday, please feel free to post specific questions!